These eggplant involtini are saucy, garlicky, and creamy, with a topping of crispy breadcrumbs.

 - 2 tablespoons finely chopped fresh herbs, such as basil and parsley

-- 1 tablespoon Calabrian chili paste, optional, for heat
+- 1 tablespoon Calabrian chili paste, optional

 - Salt and black pepper